 Applicants also hoping to join the Claremont Football Academy must either attend a trial here at the School or provide evidence of their playing ability, such as a coach’s report and a short video clip.

 Jim Colston, the Football Academy Director, will also wish to conduct a Skype interview with students (and parents) who are unable to visit the school in person.

-The entrance process is completed when Lily Lam, Head of Admissions, issues an Offer Letter for your child to join Claremont school and you confirm acceptance by paying the £3200 Deposit in order to secure your son/daughter’s place.
-Your child is then officially registered as a future student of Claremont school.
+The entrance process is completed when Charlotte Hamilton, Head of International Student Recruitment, issues an Offer Letter for your child to join Claremont school and you confirm acceptance by paying the deposit in order to secure your child’s place.
+Your child is then officially registered as a future student of Claremont School.

-For non-EU students, a CAS (Confirmation of Acceptance for Studies) is issued once the payment is received, but no earlier than 3 months prior to the start of the school year, and subject to all information, documents and financial records being submitted as requested by the School’s immigration advisors.
+For all students requiring a visa to study at Claremont, a CAS (Confirmation of Acceptance for Studies) is issued once the deposit is received, but no earlier than 3 months prior to the start of the School year, and subject to all information, documents and financial records being submitted as requested by the School’s Immigration Advisors.

 Francoise Armstrong will contact you to confirm your child’s subject choices, share information about resources needed, as well as inform you of their Academic House and boarding allocation.